We’re intimately aware of how credit card processing can be a nightmare.

 Additionally, some businesses just possess terrible software.
 Quality is simply lacking, which creates more tension and lost time than partnering with a provider that has impeccably coded web applications.
 Every part of PayJunction’s business was built in-house, meaning the creators of our Smart Terminal and integrated Virtual Terminal software are dedicated to the success and integrity of our products.

 Our advice is to look at your provider’s mission statement and online reviews, and question their support staff about your billing.
 If you feel like you’re being lied to or that an answer isn’t genuine, it’s a good indication that you should seek help from an expert.
-Our team of risk analysts are happy to review your merchant statements to determine, definitively, whether you’re being charged fairly and educate you on the problem areas in your current merchant statements.
-You can request a no-obligation statement analysis here.

 For the first few years we were open, if someone disputed a charge, we'd have 10 days or so to reply to it, to see if they should get their money back.